Dollar weakens, yen at October highs after U.S. stocks slide

 The pound has gained more than 2 percent versus the dollar over the last five trading sessions.

-The Australian dollar AUD=, often viewed as a gauge of global risk appetite, traded at 0.7078, up 0.25 percent on Thursday.
+The Australian dollar, often viewed as a gauge of global risk appetite, traded at 0.7078, up 0.25 percent on Thursday.

 Reporting by Vatsal Srivastava; editing by Eric Meijer